glycerine/zebrapack/README.md

 //go:generate zebrapack -fast
 ```

 The `zebrapack` command will generate serialization methods for all exported type declarations in the file.
-If you add the flag `-msgp`, it will generate msgpack2.
+If you add the flag `-msgp`, it will generate msgpack2 rather than ZebraPack format.

 For other language's use, schemas can can be written to a separate file using `zebrapack -file my.go -write-schema` at the shell.
 (By default schemas are not written to the wire, just as in protobufs/CapnProto/Thrift.)